atodorov/atodorov.github.com/content/_posts/2016-04-27-consider_all_requests_local-rspec-fails.markdown

         Rails.application.config.consider_all_requests_local = false
       end

-This works only if I `exceptions_spec.rb` to RSpec.
+This works only if I execute `exceptions_spec.rb` alone.
 However when something else executes before that it fails.
 The config values are correctly updated but that doesn't seem to have effect.